 The favourite seaside destination in the UK for overseas tourists:

-Renowned for its diverse communities, quirky shopping areas, and large cultural, music and arts scene.
+Brighton is renowned for its diverse communities, quirky shopping areas, and large cultural, music and arts scene.

 Make sure you take a walk on famous Brighton Pier – great for all ages. … The pier is open all year, there is free admission, a fish and chip restaurant & deckchairs to relax on in summer!

 The ancient settlement of “Brighthelmstone” was documented in the Domesday Book (written in 1086).
 People first began to visit Brighton in the 16th century.
 Later it developed in popularity as a health resort for sea bathing – as a purported cure for illnesses.

 It became increasingly fashionable in the late 1700’s.
 During this period The Prince of Wales, who later became George IV, first visited Brighton.
 He spent a lot of time living the high life in the town.

 In 1815, George commissioned John Nash to construct the Royal Pavilion – the magnificent oriental palace that we see today.
 It has an Indian styled exterior and a Chinese inspired interior.

 The Royal Family continued to use the palace until after George IV’s death.
 Queen Victoria though, disliked Brighton and the lack of privacy, especially once Brighton became accessible to Londoners by rail in 1841.
 Famously, Queen Victoria disliked the attention she attracted, saying “the people here are very indiscreet and troublesome.”